juand-r/EMNLP-2020/README.md

 LNMap: Departures from Isomorphic Assumption in Bilingual Lexicon Induction Through Non-Linear Mapping in Latent Space.
 Tasnim Mohiuddin, M Saiful Bari and Shafiq Joty.
 Writing Strategies for Science Communication: Data and Computational Analysis.
 Tal August, Lauren Kim, Katharina Reinecke and Noah A. Smith.
 Multilingual AMR-to-Text Generation.
 Angela Fan and Claire Gardent.
-XGLUE: A New Benchmark Datasetfor Cross-lingual Pre-training, Understanding and Generation.
-Yaobo Liang, Nan Duan, Yeyun Gong, Ning Wu, Fenfei Guo, Weizhen Qi, Ming Gong, Linjun Shou, Daxin Jiang, Guihong Cao, Xiaodong Fan, Ruofei Zhang, Rahul Agrawal, Edward Cui, Sining Wei, Taroon Bharti, Ying Qiao, Jiun-Hung Chen, Winnie Wu, Shuguang Liu, Fan Yang, Daniel Campos, Rangan Majumder and Ming Zhou.
+**XGLUE: A New Benchmark Datasetfor Cross-lingual Pre-training, Understanding and Generation.
+Yaobo Liang et al.**
 Where Are the Facts?
 Searching for Fact-checked Information to Alleviate the Spread of Fake News.
 Nguyen Vo and Kyumin Lee.
 Automatic Machine Translation Evaluation in Many Languages via Zero-Shot Paraphrasing.
 Brian Thompson and Matt Post.
 Uncertainty-Aware Semantic Augmentation for Neural Machine Translation.
 Xiangpeng Wei, Heng Yu, Yue Hu, Rongxiang Weng, Luxi Xing and Weihua Luo.